softsurgery/Simulateur-CEA/README.md

 # Simulateur CEA

 This is a simulation tool built with HTML and Bulma CSS for calculating financial parameters based on user input.
-The tool is designed to help users estimate the optimum investment amount in CEA (Célibataire et Enfants à Charge) and provides various financial parameters as output.
+The tool is designed to help users estimate the optimum investment amount in CEA and provides various financial parameters as output.

 ## How to Use